Out-of-state crews help thousands in NJ without power

 Work crews have struggled to restore electricity, but Saturday, they're getting some much-needed help, thanks to crews from Pennsylvania, Ohio, Indiana, Michigan and Illinois.

-As of Saturday, more than 13,000 PSE&G customers and almost 50,000 JCP&L customers remain without power.
+As of Sunday, more than 6,000 PSE&G customers and more than 22,000 JCP&L customers remain without power.
 Warren and Morris Counties in New Jersey were the hardest hit areas.

 More than 400 out-of-state line workers will be supplementing the 132 contractors who were already working for PSE&G. Around 600 tree trimmers will also help clear downed branches and trees that are entangled in some of those lines.